HenrikSamuelsson/reading-the-passionate-programmer/README.md

 **Pages:** 191 (pdf version)
 **Keywords:** business, career, programming, technology, computer-science, non-fiction, software-engineering

+## Part 1

+First part of the book is what to think about when investing time in efforts intended to help your career and general well-being as a software developer.

 ## Tip 1: Lead or Bleed?

 There is limited time available and many technologies to master.
 Need to try to make an informed decision on what the invest time and money on.